Create a Fair and Balanced Premarital Agreement

 We believe that, with our help, drafting a prenuptial agreement can strengthen your relationship and build a strong base for a lasting marriage.

 Our team at The Family Law Firm of Donna J Smiedt understands the stresses associated with prenups and can walk you through the process.
 We believe that, with our help, drafting a prenuptial agreement can strengthen your relationship and help you and your future spouse build a strong base for a lasting marriage.
+We provide premarital mediation services to help you do so.
 In addition, we can review a prenuptial agreement drafted by another attorney to ensure the document protects your best interests.

 Get Started Today